Activity time: 8 minutes

 - When a tagger catches a child, that child must freeze in place.
-Another child can unfreeze him/her either by crawling through the frozen child's legs or shaking his/her hand.
+Another child can unfreeze them either by crawling through the frozen child's legs or shaking their hand.
 (Choose which in advance, so that frozen children know whether to stand with legs astride or hand extended).

-- When the frozen child has been freed both he/she and the helper can go free, but the tagger can tag the helper, in which case both are frozen.
+- When the frozen child has been freed both they and the helper can go free, but the tagger can tag the helper, in which case both are frozen.

 The game ends if everyone is frozen, or when you end it by sounding the chime or other instrument.

 If space is limited you can play Bean Bag Frozen Tag.
-Every child must move while holding a bean bag on his/her head.
-If a child is tagged, he/she must put the bean bag on the ground and stay frozen until a helper picks it up and puts it back on his/her head without dropping their own.
+Every child must move while holding a bean bag on their head.
+If a child is tagged, they must put the bean bag on the ground and stay frozen until a helper picks it up and puts it back on their head without dropping their own.
 If children drop their bean bags while moving, they also freeze with their bean bag on the floor until a helper rescues them.